nicoleump/ga-dsiplus/roadmap/week07/readme.md

 * Have at least 3 professional stories ready to share (these can also be the examples for the skills - you can use these for answer to other questions)

-* Use the Star Method:
+* Use the STAR Method:
-   * Situation - provide the context and background "Our customers complained..."
+   * **S**ituation - provide the context and background "Our customers complained..."

-   * Task - describe the problem and challenges "We faced supply chain shortage.."
+   * **T**ask - describe the problem and challenges "We faced supply chain shortage.."

-   * Action - explaine what you did to solve it and how "I solved it by..."
+   * **A**ction - explaine what you did to solve it and how "I solved it by..."

-   * Results - state benefits, savings, rewards, acknowledgement "The impact of..."
+   * **R**esults - state benefits, savings, rewards, acknowledgement "The impact of..."

 * Be yourself!
 Let your personality come through and be confident.
 You got this!